AtticusDotOne/Documentation/Vision.md

 "Aren't you going to order something?"

+## The Fact Finder

+Justin scoffs, shakes his head then returns his gaze on his coffee press.

+"Hey, I've been listening to your conversation just now.
+I hope you don't mind."
+Manny interjects.
+"Did you know there's an even better way to do your trade?"

+"You're buying something, right?"
+Justin is clearly annoyed.

+Manny lifts up his steaming Kenyan dark roast.
+"I love your diversity of beans... but I still prefer my own country's beans.
+Listen.
+The best way to trade is by guaranteeing the product and the payment... like you're doing.
+But there's a better way."

+"This better be good."

+"What you have now is an escrow who both checks the product and makes the payment.
+That's too manual.
+You can automate the payment part.
+So I say: don't use an escrow, use a fact finder."

+"But I have to use an escrow, I need a human to check the beans in person."
+Justin frowns.

+"Indeed you do, but you don't need a human to perform the payment--if the payment is sitting in a Smart Contract.
+Just have the human--**the fact finder**--perform the inspection of goods, then enter his finding onto the Smart Contract.
+The automation kicks in from there either returning you the payment if the goods are not up to standard, or the payment goes to your farmer when all is good."

+"Ah I get it..."
+Justin tilts his head and stares blankly at the corner of his bar.

+"It's much cheaper than way.
+A fact finder has much less work to do--and is usually cheaper.
+Just appoint someone you both trust... it doesn't need to be a lawyer--there's less liability involved because their not custodian of the money."

+"Good.
+The less lawyers, the better!"
+Justin laughs.
+"You're not a lawyer, right?"

+"I'm one of the good ones."

+A shocked expression befalls Justin's face.

+Manny continues, steamrolling Justin's bewilderment.
+"The legal profession can't ignore technology forever.
+We have to evolve too."
+Manny puts his business card on the counter.
+"Just look up my profile on Atticus, I've got some templates in there that make use of fact finders instead of escrows for international trade.
+They'll cut down your costs significantly."

+Justin is still speechless--his mind is spinning.

+Manny sets down his white porcelain cup, stands up, waves at Justin.
+"See you tomorrow.
+I'll have my Kenyan roast as usual."

 ## The Rental

 Kelly smoothes her hair pushing it up above her brow.
 She thens smiles and opens her eyes up wide in recognition of Larry.